christopheress/data_engineering_realtime_streaming/README.md

 ``` bash
 cd data-engineer-repository
 ```
-Run the following command to start the services:
+Run the following command to start the services (Attention: the first execution may take a little longer, as all services have to be downloaded.):

 ``` bash
 docker-compose up -d